hashicorp/terraform-provider-google/website/docs/r/compute_region_network_endpoint_group.html.markdown

   (Optional)
   The target service url used to set up private service connection to a Google API or a PSC Producer Service Attachment.

+* `network` -
+  (Optional)
+  This field is only used for PSC.
+  The URL of the network to which all network endpoints in the NEG belong.
+Uses "default" project network if unspecified.

+* `subnetwork` -
+  (Optional)
+  This field is only used for PSC.
+  Optional URL of the subnetwork to which all network endpoints in the NEG belong.

 * `cloud_run` -
   (Optional)